 - Facebook advertising.
 Facebook's ad plaftorm is a powerful tool.
 Digital advertising can easily be tracked, so you'll know if your efforts are working and Facebook ads can be powerful when targeted correctly and created with engaging graphics and copy.

 - Local publications.
-Don't discount advertising in a church bulletin, high school football ad journal, or on a local publication's website if you're a small business that's trying to reach the local community.
+Don't discount advertising in a church bulletin, high school football ad journal, or on a local publication's website if you're a small business trying to reach the local community.

 - Your website.
 Having a company website is more important than ever.
 Customers Google businesses and expect to learn about them on the web.